keyboard_arrow_up

 Target Flow Meters

-Measure the amount of force that is exerted on a target in a particular liquid or gas.
-This should not be used to measure high viscosity liquids because the target can be damaged.
+Measure the amount of force exerted on a target in a particular liquid or gas.
+These should not be used to measure high-viscosity liquids, as the target can be damaged.

 Thermal Flow Meters

-Meters that use the thermal properties of fluids to measure the flow.
-The meter is heated and, as the liquid flows by, it can tell the flow rate by the amount of heat lost.
+Use the thermal properties of fluids to measure the flow.
+The meter is heated, and as the liquid flows by, it determines the flow rate by the amount of heat lost.

 Turbine Flow Meters

-Consist of a rotor that measures the fluid when it passes through the blades.
+Consist of a rotor that measures the fluid as it passes through the blades.
 The blade speed is translated into the speed of the fluid.

 Ultrasonic Flow Meters